-Furthermore, the solar panels and supportive infrastructure will use industry approved material and will be installed utilizing the Public Service Commission, West Virginia Department of Environmental Protection (WVDEP), Department of Highways, and any Jefferson County newly written standards to minimize risks to public health and welfare.
+Furthermore, the solar panels and supportive infrastructure will use industry approved material and will be installed utilizing the Public Service Commission, West Virginia Department of Environmental Protection (WVDEP), Department of Highways, and any Jefferson County standards to minimize risks to public health and welfare.
 We are aware of complaints that grading and site preparation work at another facility produced excessive amounts of sediment during some rainstorms, but such impacts are not an inevitable consequence of land preparation - it is an execution and enforcement issue.
 The WVDEP maintains a robust construction stormwater permit template which will be stringently followed, to prevent significant off-site impacts.
-And, as mentioned above, the Project will mostly use the existing contours, and native grasses will be planted to minimize erosion and to provide a natural filtration system for stormwater.
+And, as mentioned above, the Project will mostly use the existing contours, and native or naturalized grasses will be planted to minimize erosion and to provide a natural filtration system for stormwater.

-• Photovoltaic (PV) solar cells are inherently passive in operation.
+- Photovoltaic solar cells are inherently passive in operation.
 Therefore, air, water, noise, and light pollution will be negligible.
-Low maintenance requirements will minimize site traffic.
+Low maintenance requirements will minimize site traffic. - Solar panels undergo mandatory toxicity tests and are made of non-hazardous materials designed to withstand harsh weather conditions without leaching into the ground or air.

-- Solar panels undergo mandatory toxicity tests and are made of non-hazardous materials designed to withstand harsh weather conditions without leaching into the ground or air. - The Project will consist of rows of solar modules with internal access roads, electrical substation, a Battery Energy Storage System (BESS) (to store power when it is not needed by the grid operator), commercial entrances off of Lewisville Road and Franklintown Road, and will be surrounded by security fencing and required zoning buffer, screening and stormwater management.
-The site will be seeded with pollinator friendly and resistant ground cover.
+The Project will consist of rows of solar modules with internal access roads, electrical substation, and a Battery Energy Storage System (BESS) to store power when it is not needed by the grid operator.
+Commercial entrances off of Lewisville Road and Franklintown Road will be surrounded by security fencing and required zoning buffer, screening and stormwater management.
+The site will be seeded with native or naturalized perennial vegetation to create a meadow condition.
 Existing vegetations and trees will be retained to the extent possible at outside property boundaries and buffer areas to assist in natural screening.